AndryRafam/andryrafam/README.md

 <p align="center"> <img src="https://github.com/AndryRafam/andryrafam/blob/main/Maths.gif" width="1400" height="525"/>

-<h2> :blue_book: About me </h2>

-Trained as a Mathematician, I used to teach mathematics and basics of programming to high school students for nearly 3 years.
-Since 2021, I am working as a full time Data Scientist first, and then as a full time Deep Learning Engineer.
-My day to day work is mainly focused on building Deep Learning models; mostly in the field of computer vision.

 <h2> :scroll: Fields of interest </h2>

 <h4> Cryptography | Artificial Intelligence | Machine Learning | Deep Learning | Quantum Computing </h4>